-(A table of contents will become available at the end of the series.
-Recent additions can be found in the meantime in either the posts by pear or the relationships tags.
+(A table of contents is available.
 This series will remain open for additional posts and the table of contents up-to-date as new posts are added.)

 Part Four: Parents on the Page